MasonWirtz/MasonWirtz.github.io/Publications.md

 > <u>Wirtz, M. A.</u>, Kaiser, I., & Ender, A. (in prep.). *Decomposing varietal exposure in the lives of adult migrant L2 learners in Austria: A look at the dialect-standard-continuum.*

-> <u>Wirtz, M. A.</u>, & Pfenninger, S. E. (in prep., invited contribution).
-Theoretical, methodological, and computational perspectives for immersive virtual reality in variationist SLA: Insights from user experience.
+> <u>Wirtz, M. A.</u>, & Pfenninger, S. E. (under review, invited contribution).
+Theoretical, methodological, and computational perspectives on immersive virtual reality in variationist SLA: Insights from user experience.
 In M. Kanwit, M. Solon & A. Gudmestad (Eds.), *Research at the intersection of second language acquisition and sociolinguistics: Studies in honor of Kimberly L. Geeslin*.

 > <u>Wirtz, M. A.</u> (under review).
 Datenvisualisierung als mehrsprachiges Vermittlungsinstrument.
 In F. Gmainer-Pranzl & A. Ender (Eds.), *Mehrsprachigkeit als Prinzip wissenschaftlichen Arbeitens*.